fsjavier/trip-split/README.md

 * At the moment once the trip currency is set it can't be edited.
 Add function for users to be able to edit it.
 * Add more options to the "See summary" menu.
 For instance see cost by concept and display charts.

+## Technologies Used

+### Languages

+* Python

+### Python libraries and modules

+* `gspread` was used for access and manipulation of Google Spreadsheets.
+* `google.oauth2.service_account` was used to handle credentials between the application and Google Sheets.
+* `os` was used to clear the terminal.
+* `datetime` was used to make sure users enter valid dates.
+* `time` was used to delay certain actions, as a way to give users a bit more time to better understand what happens.
+* `pandas` was used to create dataframes with the data in the spreadsheet.
+It makes easier to summarize data and do arithmetic operation.
+* `colorama` was used to give users visual feedback using colors.

+### Other framewoks and tools
+* `CodeAnywhere` was the IDE used to develop the application.
+* `GitHub` is used to host the code.
+* `Git` was userd for version control.
+* `Lucidchart` was used to create the flow charts.
+* `Heroku` was used to deploy the project.
+* `Patorjk` was used to create the ASCII Art for the welcome message.